rebekap01/toxicity-detection/README.md

 # toxicity-detection
-Comparison of RNN and LSTM models in detecting the toxicity of pertrubed and non-pertrubed comments
+Comparison of RNN with LSTM and BERT models in detecting the toxicity of pertrubed and non-pertrubed comments